Tuition Credit Request - Appeal Process

 - Tuition Credit applies ONLY to the student share of tuition.
 It cannot apply toward the registration fee or any other related course fees.
 Students may choose to use the tuition credit to take the same course(s); however, they are not required to do so.

-- Tuition Credit can only be used for the same type of credit hours.
+- Tuition Credit can only be used for the same type of credit hours at PCC.
 If students choose to register in a different course type (i.e., take online courses instead of classroom or classroom courses instead of online), they will have to pay any increase in tuition and are not entitled to a refund for any tuition reduction.

 - Tuition Credit Requests must be submitted no later than the following deadlines for the semester in question: